Prospective Interns

-Prospective interns should have a specific research interest that aligns well with current and upcoming projects in the B-RAD Lab, which you can learn about on this website.
+Prospective interns should have a specific research interest that aligns well with current and upcoming projects in the B-RAD Lab, which you can learn about on this website under the Our Research tab.
 Qualities and qualifications valued in research assistants include, but are certainly not limited to: willingness and eagerness to learn; proactive work ethic; ability to work well independently and as part of a team; time management; open and professional communication; enthusiasm to be involved in projects that interest you; academic excellence (GPA 3.5 or higher); prior RA experience, especially (though not necessarily) with children and/or clinical populations is highly recommended; must have strong interpersonal skills and be comfortable interacting with children and families.

 Frequently asked questions: